gideonn/objectify/README.md

 ----------
 ## Installation:

-The app is written in Python3.
+The app is written in Python3 and uses Flask for the web app.
 Check the requirements.txt to know which additional packages are needed.
 I'm listing the major ones here: